Our Approach

 Acceptance in the honors level will depend primarily on the student’s performance in the junior U.S. History course.
 The general guideline would be a B or better in the honors or AP level of the US History course; an A+ at the CP level of that course.

-United States Government and Politics-AP (4355) is a one-year senior elective designed to prepare students for the Advanced Placement test.
+AP United States Government (4355) is a one-year senior elective designed to prepare students for the Advanced Placement test.
 This AP test is designed to be equivalent to a one-semester college introductory course in United States government.
 As described by the AP program, this course includes both the study of general concepts used to interpret

 U.S. government and politics and the analysis of specific examples.
 It will require familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. government and politics.
 The course will include the following topics: constitutional underpinnings of United States government; political beliefs and behaviors; political parties, interest groups, and mass media; institutions of national government; public policy; civil rights and civil liberties.